 Reeves librarians are responsible for the reference collection and for overall collection balance.
-The library welcomes purchase suggestions from administrators, students, staff, alumni, and other users.
-Ultimate responsibility for the overall library collection lies with the Library Director.
+The library welcomes purchase suggestions from administrators, students, staff, alumni, and other users Ultimate purchasing responsibility and decisions lies with the Library Director.

 Resource sharing has an impact on collection development decisions.
-Reeves Library has cooperative borrowing agreements with Lehigh Valley Association of Independent Colleges (LVAIC), Southeast Pennsylvania Theological Library Association (SEPTLA), and Respect Graduate School libraries.
-Moravian students can borrow from the Bethlehem Area Public Library, which is adjacent to the South Campus.
-In addition, the interlibrary loan service makes millions of items available at no or low cost.
+Reeves Library has cooperative borrowing agreements with Lehigh Valley Association of Independent Colleges (LVAIC) and Southeast Pennsylvania Theological Library Association (SEPTLA), and Respect Graduate School libraries.
+Moravian students can borrow from the

+Bethlehem Area Public Library, which is adjacent to the South Campus.
+In addition, the interlibrary loan service makes millions of items available at no cost.